Laws and taxes for British nationals who want to buy or let property in Spain.

 - you have checked the latest town plan to see whether or not the plot you wish to buy has any building restrictions, is in a green zone or includes a public pathway or similar.
 This can be viewed at to the town planning (urbanismo) department of the local town hall

-- you have carried out property survey.
-Whilst this is not obligatory it is wise to get a chartered surveyor to check the property
+- you have carried out a property survey.
+Whilst this is not obligatory, it is wise to get a chartered surveyor to check the property

 Make sure you have seen the following documents: